DAWN KNIGHT

 Dimensions variable

-My grandmother read over 400 Harlequin Romance novels in the last 30 years of her life.
-Represented on these book covers are rituals of romantic attraction, desire, and courtship - particularly, acts of physical connection.
+My grandmother read over 500 Harlequin Romance novels in the last 30 years of her life.
+Represented on those book covers are rituals of romantic attraction, desire, and courtship - particularly, acts of physical connection.
 These scenes are mesmerizing - part sensational performance and part meticulous didactic, reproducing and propagating notions of possession, control, and uncontrollable lust.
 I study these images with a pseudo-scientific curiosity.

-In this piece, I sorted, categorized and documented a taxonomy of heterosexual expressions, gazes, touches, and interactions.
+In this work, I sorted, categorized and documented a taxonomy of heterosexual behaviours, gazes, kisses, and physical touches.

 I detail an imagined beast.